 Appointment of Director in a Company shall be pursuant to provisions of Companies Act, 2013.
 In accordance with the Companies Act 2013, every company shall have a certain number of directors.
-The minimum number of directors is fixed according to the different types of companies- a public company shall have at least 3 directors, a private company shall have at least 2 and a one-person company shall have at least 1 director.
+The minimum number of directors is fixed according to the different type of companies- a Public Company shall have at least 3 Directors, a Private Company shall have atleast 2 and a One Person Company shall have atleast 1 Director.
 The upper limit is fixed at 15.
-However, a company needs to pass a Special Resolution if it wants to have more than 15 directors.
+However, a Company needs to pass a Special Resolution if it wants to have more than 15 directors.
+[Section 149(1)]

 Members of the Company at General Meeting appoint/re-appoint Directors in case of Director retiring by Rotation of Public Company or Regularize the Director appointed by the Board as an Additional Director.
-Unless the articles provide for the retirement of all directors at every Annual General Meeting, not less than two-thirds of the total number of directors of a public company shall be persons whose period of office is liable to determination by retirement of directors by rotation and be appointed by the company in General Meeting.
-One-third of such of the directors for the time being as are liable to retire by rotation, or if their number is neither three nor a multiple of three, then, the number nearest to one-third shall retire from office.
+Unless the articles provide for the retirement of all Directors at every Annual General Meeting, not less than two-thirds of the total number of Directors of a Public Company shall be persons whose period of office is liable to determination by retirement of Directors by rotation and be appointed by the Company in General Meeting.
+One-third of such of the directors for the time being as are liable to retire by rotation, or if their number is neither three nor a multiple of three, then, the number nearest to one-third, shall retire from office.
+[Section 152(6)]

 - has not filed financial statements or annual returns for any continuous period of three financial years or

-- has failed to repay the deposits accepted by it or pay interest thereon or to redeem any debentures on the due date or pay the interest due thereon or pay any dividend declared and such failure to pay or redeem continues for one year or more, shall be eligible to be re-appointed as a director of that company for a period of five years from the date on which the company fails to do so.
-(Section 164(2)(a))
+- has failed to repay the deposits accepted by it or pay interest thereon or to redeem any debentures on the due date or pay interest due thereon or pay any dividend declared and such failure to pay or redeem continues for one year or more, shall be eligible to be re-appointed as a director of that company for a period of five years from the date on which the company fails to do so.
+[Section 164(2)(a)]

-- A person who is not a retiring director in terms of section 152 and is eligible for appointment to the office of a director at any General Meeting, shall be appointed as a Director after fulfilling following conditions:
+- A person who is not a retiring director in terms of section 152 and is eligible for appointment to the office of a Director at any General Meeting, shall be appointed as a Director after fulfilling following conditions [Section 160(1)]

 - he, or some member intending to propose him as a director, has, not less than fourteen days before the meeting, left at the registered office of the company, a notice in writing under his hand signifying his candidature as a director or

-- as the case may be, the intention of such member to propose him as a candidate for that office, along with the deposit of one lakh rupees or such higher amount as may be prescribed which shall be refunded to such person or to the member, if the person proposed gets elected as a director or gets more than twenty-five percent of total valid votes cast either on a show of hands or on the poll on such resolution.
+- as the case may be, the intention of such member to propose him as a candidate for that office, along with the deposit of one lakh rupees or such higher amount as may be prescribed which shall be refunded to such person or to the member, if the person proposed gets elected as a director or gets more than twenty-five per cent of total valid votes cast either on show of hands or on poll on such resolution.

-- Convene a Meeting of Board of Directors: (As per section 173 & SS-1)
+- Convene a Meeting of Board of Directors [As per section 173 & Secretarial Standard-1 (SS-1)]

 - Attach Agenda, Notes to Agenda and Draft Resolution with the Notice.

-- Pass Board Resolution to consider the Appointment of New Director/Re-appointment of Retiring Directors including Regularization of an Additional Director subject to the approval of members at the general meeting.
+- to consider the Appointment of New Director/Re-appointment of Retiring Directors including Regularization of an Additional Director subject to approval of members at general meeting.

-- To fix the day, date, time and venue of the General Meeting and to approve the draft notice convening the General Meeting along with explanatory statement annexed to the notice as per the requirement of Section 102 of the Companies Act, 2013 and authorize the Director or Company Secretary to sign and issue a notice of General Meeting.
+- to fix the day, date, time and venue of the General Meeting and to approve the draft notice convening the General Meeting along with explanatory statement annexed to the notice as per requirement of the Section 102 of the Companies Act, 2013 and authorize the Director or Company Secretary to sign and issue notice of General Meeting.

 - Prepare and Circulate Draft Minutes within 15 days from the conclusion of the Board Meeting, by Hand/Speed Post/Registered Post/Courier/E-mail to all the Directors for their comments.
-[Refer the Procedure for Preparation, Signing and Compilation of Minutes]
+[Refer the Procedure for Preparation, Signing and Compilation of Minutes of Board Meeting]

 - Consent and Declaration from the Proposed Director